henrythasler/telescope-sync/README.md

 # Upgrading a Dobsonian-Telescope with Push-To Capabilities

-This is about retrofitting a [Dobsonian Telescope](https://en.wikipedia.org/wiki/Dobsonian_telescope) with fancy electronics and means to indicate where the telescope is pointing at, to allowing the observer to quickly find an object in the night sky.
+This is about retrofitting a [Dobsonian Telescope](https://en.wikipedia.org/wiki/Dobsonian_telescope) with fancy electronics and means to indicate where the telescope is pointing at, to allow the observer to quickly find an object in the night sky.
 My motivation was born on a very cold evening shortly after I bought the telescope and I desparately tried to find Uranus in the night sky - and failed.

 The resulting setup can, for example, be used with the excellent [Stellarium Plus](https://www.stellarium-labs.com/stellarium-mobile-plus/) App.

 ![Telescope Assembly](docs/telescope-assembly.png)

 ![Stellarium Screenshot](docs/stellarium-screenshot1.jpg)

+## Quick-Start-Guide

+1. Connect power supply.
+2. Connect Stellarium Plus via Bluetooth.
+3. Wait for GPS location fix.
+4. Point the telescope to a known target and set alignment point via Stellarium App.
+5. Repeat step 4 to increase alignment precision.

 ## Introduction